-Article 32.
-Students and members of staff must show each other mutual respect.
-They are required to ensure and maintain decorum and decency.
-UMONS staff are responsible for managing discipline during their own learning activities.
-They have the right to ask any student to leave the classroom if they feel the student is being disrespectful or is disturbing the class.
+UMONS staff are responsible for managing discipline in the classroom.
+They have the right to ask any student to leave if they feel the student is being disrespectful or is disturbing the class.

 The Deans belong to the UMONS Academic Authorities.
 A Dean's role within this team is to represent the students of their Faculty.
 When deemed necessary, the Dean summons a student before him/her and communicates to them any information they consider useful.